Risa Hontiveros: 19th Congress (2022–2025)

 In May 2023, Hontiveros visited Taipei, Taiwan, to meet with President Tsai Ing-wen and foreign minister Joseph Wu amid China's perceived aggression in the region.
 She became the first sitting Philippine government official to visit the country, with which the Philippines does not maintain official diplomatic relations due to its adherence to the One China policy, since transportation secretary Mar Roxas in 2011.
 Hontiveros also visited Overseas Filipinos in Taiwan whom she stated were potentially affected by Chinese Ambassador Huang Xilian's anti-Taiwan independence statements in the Philippines.
 Hontiveros stressed the importance of adopting a "peaceful approach" in resolving the South China Sea dispute and expressed her dedication to engaging in diplomatic, legal, and "respectful" negotiations with all relevant states "to advance peace and stability in the entire South China Sea."
+On the same month, Hontiveros voted against the Maharlika Investment Fund, stating that while she believed that the country needed a new form of public financing, proposing a sovereign wealth fund was premature and more suitable in the medium term once the Philippine economy has commodity-based surpluses or surpluses from external trade from state-owned enterprises.

 In June 2023, she again rallied her allies during the 2023 pride march, calling for the passage of the SOGIE Equality Bill.
 The march was attended by over 110,000 participants, becoming the largest pride march in Southeast Asia.
 In July 2023, Hontiveros filed a resolution urging the government to declare July 12 as West Philippine Sea Victory Day, in commemoration of the Philippine victory in the South China Sea Arbitration case.
 In September 2023, during a budget hearing, Hontiveros grilled the 500 million (US$8.8 million) confidential fund sought by Vice President Sara Duterte for her office operations.
 On the same month, a separate investigation in the House found that Duterte spent 125 million ($2.2 million) in confidential funds from her previous budget in only 11 days.
 Hontiveros has criticized the vice president's spending spree which utilized millions of pesos in confidential funds.
 On November 7, after a series of Senate investigations led by Hontiveros exposed a religious cult in Socorro that physically, emotionally, and sexually abused locals, notably children, the government formally filed cases against the cult's leaders, saving multiple child victims in the process.
 On the same month, Hontiveros filed a resolution urging the government to cooperate with the drug war investigations of the International Criminal Court (ICC).
+In January 2024, following Chinese officials' response to Filipino officials congratulating Taiwan over its elections, Hontiveros voiced her support for the reviewal of the One China policy, stating that "China has done far worse things in our territories compared to a congratulatory message to Taiwan."